If You Build It

 Families can talk about...

-Families can talk about the challenges Emily and Matt face while trying to being their program to the school.
+Families can talk about the challenges Emily and Matt face while trying to bring their program to the school in If You Build It.
 How do they manage to make it happen anyway?
 What can you learn from their example?

 Why do you think the filmmakers chose to document this story?
 What do you think they hoped to achieve?